This hands-on shape activity is it!

 I bet you remember it here when we created Alphabet Poke.

 My philosophy?
 When something works, run with it.
-Many times we may see a setup and just know we can get a few more miles out of it.
-This time, I changed out the letters for 3D shapes, and we were off to the races!
+We may often see a setup and know we can get a few more miles out of it.
+I changed the letters for 3D shapes this time, and we were off to the races!

 My goal here was to introduce 3D shapes such as: